 \subsection{Experiments with Synthetic Data}

-In this section, we rigorously evaluate ClustRecNet that uses as input an unlabeled $objects\times features$ dataset and outputs the most suitable algorithm(s) for its clustering, among those described in Section \ref{subsec:clustalg}.
-During training, we used 90\% of the data for 10-fold cross-validation to ensure robustness and reduce overfitting, with the remaining 10\% reserved for final model validation.
-Additionally, weight decay regularization was applied through the Adam optimizer to further prevent model overparameterization and enhance generalization performance.
+In this section, we rigorously evaluate the proposed ClustRecNet recommendation framework, which takes as input an unlabeled dataset, encoded as an $object\times feature$ matrix, and outputs the most suitable algorithm(s) for its clustering, among those described in Section \ref{subsec:clustalg}.
+During training, 90\% of the 34,000 synthetic datasets considered in our experiments were used for 10-fold cross-validation to ensure robustness and reduce overfitting, while the remaining 10\% were reserved for final model validation.
+Additionally, weight decay regularization was applied using the Adam optimizer to prevent model overparameterization and enhance its generalization performance.

-The BCE loss consistently decreased, indicating effective learning, from an initial point of 0.528 to 0.360 for training, and from 0.457 to 0.370 for validation.
-This reduction translates into F1-score improvements: For training, the F1-score increased from 0.534 to 0.763, while for validation it increased from 0.635 to 0.752, reflecting the model's growing prediction accuracy.
-The Hamming distance decreased from 0.295 to 0.177 for training, and from 0.249 to 0.186 for validation, marking, respectively, a 40\% and 25.3\% reduction in misclassification.

-To evaluate the effectiveness of our recommendation framework, we compared its performance on the test data against the following popular CVIs: Silhouette, CH, DB, and Dunn.
-We performed a grid search over predefined thresholds for each CVI to determine the one that yields the highest F1-score when compared to binary labels derived from ARI.
-The best selected threshold was then used to choose the most suitable clustering algorithm.
-The obtained F1-score, Hamming distance, and ARI results are reported in Table \ref{tab:synthetic_comparison}.